 - Embraces and appreciates the unique cultural and dynamic environments of the many diverse local communities throughout the district.

-- Values the strengths each of the areas contributes, and at the same time serves as a catalyst for change by engaging stakeholders through addressing barriers associated with generational poverty and systemic racism, which have existed for decades throughout the region.
+- Values the strengths each of the areas contributes, and at the same time serves as a catalyst for change by engaging stakeholders through actively addressing barriers associated with generational poverty and systemic racism, which have existed for decades throughout the region.

 Recognizes the critical importance of maintaining and advancing all forms of sustainability as a fundamental core value in all functions, operations, and actions throughout the district.